Tesla gave workers permission to stay home rather than risk getting covid-19. Then it sent termination notices.

 Their concerns about safety are shared by a half-dozen workers who spoke with The Post, some on the condition of anonymity for fear of losing their jobs.
 They said that Tesla is failing to follow social distancing guidelines, with lax enforcement of rules concerning masks and sanitation of machinery.
 They also complain of little transparency by the company about new cases of infection, as well as its response.

-Employees are “hovering over each other,” said one worker.
-Some workers disappear for two weeks and their peers are told they’re “sick,” without further explanation, said another worker.
+Employees are “hovering over each other,” one worker said.
+Some workers disappear for two weeks and their peers are told they’re “sick,” without further explanation, another worker said.
 Supervisors cite health privacy law in not disclosing particular cases, but workers say Tesla hasn’t even described broadly how widespread the novel coronavirus is at the plant.

 Already, workers at Tesla’s seat plant down the road from its main factory were told of two confirmed cases among workers on the morning and evening shifts, with at least three others exposed to the coronavirus.